quantum-metrology-lab/frequency-estimation/README.md

 The raw data is quite large (approximately 413 GB before compression).
 As a result, the raw data is not publicly available at this time but may be obtained from the authors upon reasonable request.

 **NOTE:** Not all raw data was used for estimation.
-The data actually used for estimation has been cropped and is available in the `estimates` Python instance.
+The data actually used for estimation has been cropped and is available in the `Estimates` Python instance.

 ## Usage